PepsiPistol/TicTacToe/DesignReport.md

 We expect that this list might change once we begin implementing the software.

 ## Design prototype
+As the game is meant to be simple, the team has decided not to add too many features.
+We consider it important to user experience to be able to view the game in a clear and simple way.
+We want the user to see the tic-tac-toe board and the **x**'s and **o**'s entered so far, like when playing the game on a piece of paper.
+Using a GUI allows us to make things much clearer for the users as opposed to using a console.

+To enter an **x** or an **o**, the user only has to click on an empty square in the grid.

+We intend to include two buttons, as displayed below, one button to start a new game and another to explain the game to novice players.

 ![Design prototype](https://i.imgur.com/GCRwzVo.png)

 ## Coding rules